Peter Fitzhardinge on the tourism of tomorrow

 It also offers an opportunity to Saudi Arabia – a country opening up to the globe’s travellers – to develop as a tourist destination.
 As Peter Fitzhardinge, NEOM Tourism’s Head of Marketing attests, the region is replete with natural wonders, coral reefs, pristine coastlines and soon to come, skiable mountains.
 Combine that with cutting-edge technology and you have the destination of the future – and certainly the tourism of tomorrow.

-Quintessentially Experiences CXO wanted to know more, so Andrew sat down with Peter to discuss the desirability of the unknown, the beauty of NEOM, and the impact of technology on the guest experience.
+Quintessentially Experiences wanted to know more, so Anna sat down with Peter to discuss the desirability of the unknown, the beauty of NEOM, and the impact of technology on the guest experience.

 How will NEOM define the tourism of tomorrow?

 NEOM is a place, but it is also an idea.
 Our destination strategy builds on the beauty of NEOM’s natural environment with concepts and visions that will make it a unique land sought after by travellers.
 One of NEOM’s major pillars is sustainability.
 Right now, everyone is looking to ecotourism with its philosophy of ‘leave no trace.’
 We are pushing it further to create the world’s first net-positive destination with a mantra of ‘leave it better.’
 We already have the building blocks in place for dynamic itineraries that will see travellers able to make choices that will positively affect NEOM.
 This can occur in three ways: liveability, for both them and those who live here; regenerating nature; and creating an economic impact to positively affect local communities.
 We will work with individual operators to be part of this approach, so they, too, are contributing to the concept of regenerative tourism.

 Whom do you see as the NEOM core audience and how are you developing NEOM to answer its needs?